Beloved-Bolide/capstone/documents/personas/persona-4.md

 5. The system is ready to accept document uploads and other interactions.
 6. Emily is confident her data is private, having seen clear privacy assurances during the flow.

-## Interaction Flow: Emily registers an Account
+## Interaction Flow: Emily registers an account

 1. ### Emily lands on the home page.
    - Emily scans the home page and reads: “Securely store and organize your important documents—accessible anytime, private and encrypted.” and a brief explanation of privacy features, encryption, and device access.